romanlyga/hf-copy-01/content/posts/basic-rules-for-walking-in-the-mountains.md

 ---
-title: Basic Rules For Walking In The Mountains
+title: Basic Rules For Walking In The Mountains new updated text
 date: '2019-04-09'
 content_img_path: images/1.jpg
 excerpt: >-